swyxio/swyxdotio/content/writing/technical/stateful-serverless.md

 Give up?

-`req.write(data)` and `req.end()` are queued child process operations, and the `handler` function returns/terminates before they actually have a chance to complete.
-It is only when the next function invocation gets called does the container wake up again and execute the prior `req`.
+`https.request` is an asynchronous operation, and the `handler` function returns/terminates before it has a chance to complete.
+It is only when the next function invocation gets called does the container wake up again and continue executing the request.
 So we only see the effect of the first `sendData` on the 2nd function invocation, and so on.

 FYI - [initialization is also free](https://twitter.com/alexbdebrie/status/1192120017137127425), so you can stick some heavy require code in there if you don't mind longer cold starts.